A combinatorial approach to small ball inequalities for sums and differences: Small ball inequalities in abelian groups

 Suppose that there are $n$ elements of $T$ with norms not less than 1.
 Then we have

-Let us consider a simple graph $G$ on these $n$ elements.
-(The notation $G$ should not be confused with the notation used for group.
-For any two elements, we always think them as different vertices even if they have the same value).
-Two vertices $x, y$ are adjacent if and only if $\|x+y\|\geq1$.
+Let us consider a simple graph $\calG$ on these $n$ elements-- note that we think of any two elements as different vertices even if they have the same value.
+Two vertices $x$ and $y$ are adjacent if and only if $\|x+y\|\geq1$.
 Then we have

-where $e(G)$ is the number of edges of $G$.
+where $e(\calG)$ is the number of edges of $\calG$.
 For any 3 vertices $x, y, z$, there exists at least a pair, say $x, y$, such that the angle between them is no more than $2\pi/3$, which implies that $\|x+y\|\geq1$.
 This fact implies that the complementary graph is triangle free.
 Using Tur\'an's theorem, we have

 Then the estimate \eqref{eq:tmf-tmk} follows from \eqref{eq:est-tmf}, \eqref{eq:est-tmk} and \eqref{eq:est-edge}. \end{proof}